What is a Certified Scrum Product Owner®?

 - Ask everyone from the group to club similar ideas

-- Discuss the grouped items as team
+- Discuss the grouped items as a team

-- Add outcome of each discussion to the final list of features or points to the story.
+- Add the outcome of each discussion to the final list of features or points to the story.

 - It is a simple group activity for recognizing preferences among limited options: